greghuang8/EEB498_FP/README.md

 ## Introduction
 This project contains all necessary code and files to produce the personal project (excluding work-study gibberish) for EEB498.
+Code developed for this project is in beta_diversity.R, with some minor edits in watt_bipart_script.R.

 ## File names and contents/purpose